godaddy/gasket/packages/gasket-plugin-service-worker/README.md

   This is turned on in `production` by default.
 Adding `minify: { }` will turn on the default behavior in other environments, if specified.
 - `webpackRegister` - (string|string[]|function|boolean) By default, a service
-  worker registration script will will be injected to the webpack entry modules.
+  worker registration script will be injected to the webpack entry modules.
 This can be disabled by setting this to `false`.
 If you wish to control which entry modules get injected, read more in the [registering] section.
+- `staticOutput` - (string|boolean) If `true`, a static `sw.js` will be output
+  to the `./public` dir.
+Otherwise, this can be set to a string with a path to an alternate output location.
+This disables request-based service workers.
+  Default is `false`.

 #### Example

-The defaults options for this plugin should be sufficient.
+The defaults option for this plugin should be sufficient.
 However, they can be tuned as needed.
 A real-world use case may be for a micro-app served under a sub-path.